About Yolo Grown

-- To arrange this, contact our Yolo Grown Program Coordinator (below), who will work with staff to schedule a pick up.
-Once the food makes its way back to one of our locations, a receipt noting the poundage will be mailed or emailed to the address of the farmer.
+Our operations team is happy to plan their daily route to travel to farms throughout Yolo County and pick up large produce donations.
+To arrange a pick-up, contact our Yolo Grown Program Coordinator, who will work with staff to schedule a pick up.
+Once the food makes its way back to one of our locations, a receipt noting the poundage will be mailed or emailed to the farmer.

 Our organization has limited resources to make trips outside of business hours, however we hate to see food go to waste.
 Please call us if you need to make special arrangements, and we can determine if there’s a way to work together to make it happen.